Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 We will be building a single-page application which allows a user to:

+1. Connect to Metamask wallet.
-1. Deploy their own Document Store.
+2. Deploy their own Document Store.
-2. Bind their own domain name to their verifiable document.
+3. Bind their own domain name to their verifiable document.
-3. Create and wrap a raw document.
+4. Create and wrap a raw document.
-4. Issue, download and then verify the wrapped document.
+5. Issue, download and then verify the wrapped document.

 ## Setup